SiarheiZhamoidzik/final_task/README.md

 The goal is to implement following checks in accordance with requirements to data:

-Flights: Completeness by empty/non empty fields
+Flights: Completeness by empty/non empty fields;
-Flights: Validity by Time Range for DepTime and CRSDepTime
+Flights: Validity by Time Range for DepTime and CRSDepTime;
-Airports: Uniqueness by PK
+Airports: Uniqueness by PK;
-FLights: Consistency check for Unique Carrier
+FLights: Consistency check for Unique Carrier.

 final_task.ipynb - jupyter notebook file with results.
 It containts: